 But there were ulterior motives.
 Authorities secretly hoped the Protestant ethos might infect the local Catholic population.
 Earl Temple, Lord Lieutenant of Ireland, wrote a letter to Chief Secretary Grenville, where he noted putting the Swiss in Waterford “might make an essential reform in the religion, industry and mores of the South who want it more”.
 This also meant setting up an educational establishment.
 The government wanted to establish a Genevan College but needed to keep it secret from the governors of Trinity College who had a monopoly on education.

-But the Trinity governors never had to worry as the mission failed before it began.
+The Trinity governors never had to worry as the mission failed before it began.
 An advance party of Genevans arrived in Waterford determined to set up a silk industry.
 Work on the New Geneva site proceeded but concession talks between the Irish government and Genevan leaders broke down over Swiss demands the government felt were unreasonable.
-The whole arrangement fell through, the Genevans returned home and the buildings were left derelict.
+The arrangement fell through, the Genevans returned home and the buildings were left derelict.

 With the threat of an uprising in 1798, the Government took possession of New Geneva, raised the compound walls and provided accommodation for 1500 soldiers.
 When fighting broke out in Wexford, Waterford remained peaceful.
-However the Government was uneasy if the United Irishmen triumphed in New Ross, Waterford would have risen.
+However the government was uneasy if the United Irishmen triumphed in New Ross, Waterford would have risen.
 The soldiers at New Geneva were suspicious and cruel towards locals.
-More than a century afterwards, memories of the 1798 outrages lingered among the people and New Geneva was to them a symbol of tyranny and oppression.
+A century afterwards, memories of the 1798 outrages lingered among the people and New Geneva was a symbol of tyranny and oppression.